avaneev/prvhash/README.md

 ## Other ##

-It is possible to minimize bit biases by adding additional `hl42` term to `int c =` (in `prvhash42`) and `hl84` (in `prvhash82`).
+It is possible to minimize bit biases by adding an additional `hl42` term to `int c =` (in `prvhash42`) and `hl84` (in `prvhash82`).
 This will, however, increase overhead for shorter messages.

+An idea on how to further increase the raw speed of the hash function: it should be possible to create a fast fixed-length non-cryptographic hash (which meets most SMHasher requirements on its own, except AppendedZeroes and Zeroes tests) that compresses 16 input byte blocks into 4 hash bytes, that are then sent to PRVHASH input: this may provide an additional 2-3 times speed performance increase.
+This should still meet the security standards.

 [Follow the author on Twitter](https://twitter.com/AlekseyVaneev)